CesGensLaB/cglblens-demo/02_collect_discover_and_compare/README.md

-# Run Compare with --discover and --tag
+# Run Compare with --collect-discover and --tag

 ## Instructions